-Chinese, a language spoken by nearly one third of the worlds population, will become the business and economic language of the world in the next ten years.
+Chinese, a language spoken by nearly one third of the world's population, has become increasingly important as a language of global business.

 By studying Chinese you will become familiar with the fascinating culture and language of this historic and diverse country.